 Introducing new rules for work permits

 On 1 June 2022, new rules for work permits in Sweden came into effect.
-The new rules affect several different types of work permits, and applies to both you who are planning to apply for a work permit, and you who are waiting for a decision today.
+The new rules affect several different types of work permits, and applies to both those who are planning to apply for a work permit, and those who are waiting for a decision today.

-The purpose of the changes now being introduced is, among other things, to counteract employees being exploited by their employers, and for Sweden to become more attractive to international competence.
+The purpose of the changes now being introduced is, among other things, to counteract people with work permits being exploited by their employers, and for Sweden to become more attractive to international competence.